ariefzuhri/Waqtu/README.md

 Changelog
 ---------

+**Version 1.7.0 – 02/06/2019**
+- Deprecated the old regex pattern; the new regex pattern could retrieve both the prayer names and the prayer times respectively to be used in the meters
+- Set DefaultUpdateDivider=5 in [Rainmeter] section for the PrayerTime.ini script to give enough time for the new regex pattern to extract the data from the URL
+- Set DefaultUpdateDivider=3600 in [Rainmeter] section for the Date.ini script to slow down the update

 **Version 1.6.0 – 28/05/2019**
 - Played the alarm sound only when the current prayer time matches the current time